-The permittee shall install, maintain, and operate fish screening and by-pass devices consistent with current Oregon Department of Fish and Wildlife (ODFW) standards.
-Fish screening is to prevent fish from entering the proposed diversion while by-pass devices provide adequate upstream and downstream passage for fish.
-The required screen and by-pass devices are to be in place and functional, and approved in writing by ODFW prior to diversion of any water.
-The permittee may submit evidence in writing that ODFW has determined screens and/or by-pass devices are not necessary.
+The permittee shall install, maintain, and operate fish screening consistent with current Oregon Department of Fish and Wildlife (ODFW) standards.
+Fish screening is to prevent fish from entering the proposed diversion.
+The required screen is to be in place and functional, and approved in writing by ODFW prior to diversion of any water.
+The permittee may submit evidence in writing that ODFW has determined screens are not necessary.